The Bob Hall Legacy Fund

 This is what that looks like in real life:

-- Children often have to wait months for a wheelchair that fits, while outgrowing the one they have before a replacement is approved.
+- Children often wait months for a wheelchair that fits properly, only to outgrow it before a replacement is approved.

 - Veterans have to give up independence because adaptive equipment is too expensive or never covered.